UsamaSadiq/MemorialBridge/README.md

 # MemorialBridge - A Cultural Tribute (Pakistan Theme) MVP

-A Django web application for honoring lives and preserving memories.
+A Django web application for preserving memories and celebrating lives.
 This project allows users to create memorials, share memories, and contribute to meaningful tributes.

 ## Features